bbmokhtari/django-translations/docs/guide/context.rst

 .. note::

+   Reading only affects the translatable fields that have a translation.

-   If there is no translation for a field, the value of the field is not changed and remains what it was before.
+   If there is no translation for a field, the value of the field is not changed.
+(It remains what it was before)

 .. warning::